shisinbin/weather-dashboard/README.md

 The web app currently has limited support for browser sizes other than wide desktop or mobile.
 It may not display or function correctly on browsers with intermediate sizes.

-The icon image quality is poor, which makes it difficult to increase its size and the icons themselves are rather dated.
+The icon image quality is poor, which makes it difficult to increase its size, and the icons themselves are rather dated.

 ## Future enhancements

-Right now, the app makes a series of get requests and chains them together before using the modified data to call another function.
+Right now, the app chains together a series of get requests before using the modified data to call another function.
 In the future, I want to use promises and handle asynchronous calls better by breaking the get requests into separate functions.
-This will make the app faster and easier to maintain.
+This will make the app easier to maintain and perhaps faster as well.

 Another thing I'd like to improve is the app's support for intermediate browser sizes.
-Currently, it works great on wide desktop browsers and mobile devices, but there's not much support for sizes in between.
+Currently, it works well on wide desktop browsers and mobile devices, but there's not much support for sizes in between.
 I want to make the app more responsive and look good on all browser sizes.

-The app's layout and design work fine, but I want to make it look nicer and more modern.
-I'll keep working on the layout and color scheme to make it more attractive and sleek.
-I also want to upgrade the weather icons to something more modern and high-quality to make the app a better overall experience ([this resource](https://erikflowers.github.io/weather-icons/) might help).
+The app's layout and design work fine, but I would like to make it nicer and more modern.
+I will work on the layout and color scheme in future to make it more attractive and sleek.
+I also think it would be a good idea to use higher quality weather icons to make for a better overall experience, and [this resource](https://erikflowers.github.io/weather-icons/) looks like it might help.

 ## Credits